iobio/sv.iobio.be/data/data_info.md

 # Data Information

 Data for bands and chromosomes was retrieved from RefSeq.
 Their GRCh37 & 38 gff.gz files were obtained from: [NCBI](https://www.ncbi.nlm.nih.gov/projects/genome/guide/human/index.shtml).
+These files were filtered in the command line for particular features (specifics below).

 ## Filtering